WannaCry Scenario: Hospital Emergency

 Mid-Scenario Pressure Points:

-• Hour 1: Emergency department physician cannot access patient allergy information for critical treatment
+• Hour 1: Emergency Department physician cannot access patient allergy information for critical treatment

 • Hour 2: Surgical team loses access to patient imaging during ongoing surgery